Group-Relative REINFORCE Is Secretly an Off-Policy Algorithm: Demystifying Some Myths About GRPO and Its Friends

 We replace the mask $\Mitone$ in \reconesideis/\textsc{NoIS} in Eq.~\eqref{eq:one_side_mask} with a two-side mask\footnote{ It turns out that \rectwosidenois resembles the sPPO algorithm proposed by \citet{VaswaniEtAl2022_FMA-PG}, though derived with different rationales. }:

 Two-side clipping imposes weaker regularization than one-side clipping does with the same clipping parameter $(\epslow, \epshigh)$.
-This can potentially improve training efficiency, but might also be risky when the probability ratio $\pitheta / \piold$ goes far off.
+This can potentially improve training efficiency, but might also be risky when $\pitheta / \piold$ goes far off.
 To compensate for this, we design \recring.

 \paragraph{\recring.}

 In addition to the inner band $(1-\epslow, 1+\epshigh)$ as in Eq.~\eqref{eq:two_side_mask}, we further specify outer safety margins $\epslow^{\prime}\!\ge\!\epslow$ and $\epshigh^{\prime}\!\ge\!\epshigh$.
 The \recring mask is: